At a glance…

 - Epic weekend adventures - you’ll have your weekends free to explore Mexico with your new-found friends.

-The IVHQ Mexico volunteer program is based in San Pancho (also referred to as San Francisco), a coastal town located in the State of Nayarit on the Pacific coast of Mexico.
+The IVHQ Mexico volunteer program is based in San Pancho (also referred to as San Francisco), a coastal town located in the State of Nayarit on the Pacific Coast of Mexico.
 With a pleasant climate and stunning natural diversity, Nayarit is the perfect destination for exploring beautiful beaches, untouched forest and the mountains of the Sierra Madre.
-All volunteer projects are located in and around San Pancho within local communtity centres and elementary schools.
+All volunteer projects are located in and around San Pancho within local community centres and elementary schools.

 Childcare and Education

 As a volunteer on our Childcare and Education project in Mexico, you will play an important role in facilitating educational activities and lessons for local children within San Pancho.
 International volunteers are invaluable in exposing the children to different cultures and getting them engaged in interactive learning activities, such as sport, reading, technology, art or playing games.

 This project is well suited to energetic volunteers with a passion for demonstrating to children that learning is fun by using a combination of classroom-based and extracurricular activities.
 Your role is to inspire and encourage students to step outside their comfort zones and embrace learning in different contexts by using a range of different teaching methods.